Jadiscke/BooksAPI/README.md

 Use `yarn start` or `npm start` for running the server.

-Use `yarn develop` or `npm run start` for running the serve in development mode.
+Use `yarn develop` or `npm run develop` for running the serve in development mode.
 ## Swagger

 Swagger is on Route api/swagger